preactjs/preact-www/content/en/guide/v10/upgrade-guide.md

 ## Upgrading dependencies

-_Note: Throgout this guide we'll be using the `npm` client and the commands should be easily applicable to other package managers such as `yarn`._
+_Note: Throughout this guide we'll be using the `npm` client and the commands should be easily applicable to other package managers such as `yarn`._

 Let's begin!
 First install Preact X: